wolever/connext-client/README.md

 ```

 ### Instantiating
-The client is instantiated to talk to the deployed contract and Hub:
+The client is instantiated to talk to the deployed contract and Hub.
+The constructor takes one parameter, a web3 instance.

 ```
 const Ethcalate = require('ethcalate')
-const ethcalate = new Ethcalate()
+const ethcalate = new Ethcalate(web3)
 ```

 ## Using the Ethcalate Package